snowclipsed/snowclipsed.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: This page is a work in progress, collecting projects that I've built and have been building.
 nav: true
-nav_order: 4
+nav_order: 2
-display_categories: [work, fun]
+display_categories: [orbital mechanics]
 horizontal: false
 ---